Pressure Grows On Joe Biden To Pick A Black Woman As His Running Mate

 "You should have to explain to me how in the hell it makes sense for you not to have a diverse ticket, given the success of our diverse ticket," said Belcher, referring to the fact that Obama won over 51% of the national popular vote in both of his victories, making him the first president in decades to do so.
 "History should tell — you should have a reservation about an all-white ticket because we have a lot harder time winning majorities with an all white ticket than we do with a diverse one."

 The electoral benefits of a vice presidential pick are unclear.
-History shows that rarely does a candidate win a state by picking a candidate from a particular geographic region, but the decision of whom they select is seen as a litmus test for their judgement as president.
-The VP pick is a presidential candidate's first major decision, and a cue for how voters should judge their thinking, so by picking a black woman, some feel Biden would send a signal about his priorities.
+History shows that rarely does a candidate win a state by picking a candidate from a particular geographic region, but the decision of whom they select is seen as a litmus test for their judgment as president.
+The VP pick is a presidential candidate's first major decision and a cue for how voters should judge their thinking.
+So by picking a black woman, some feel Biden would send a signal about his priorities.

 Still, strategists and advocates are eager to point out that they want the right black candidate, not just anybody who fits the demographic description.
 The killing of George Floyd has raised questions about bias in the criminal justice system and law enforcement's relationship with the black community.
 And one complicating factor is that a couple of the black women on the VP shortlist have law enforcement backgrounds.
 Harris was a prosecutor in San Francisco and Demings was the police chief in Orlando.
 A law enforcement record was once seen as an admirable trait on a political resume, but some progressives are leery of a candidate with such ties.